NON-STATE ACTORS IN EDUCATION

 State schools

-In Kiribati, most education at primary (six years beginning at ages six) and junior secondary education (three years beginning at ages 12) are public schools.
-On the contrary, senior secondary education (four years beginning at ages 15) is provided mainly by non-state actors with state subsidies.
-Free and compulsory education includes nine years, covering children ages six and seven months until the age of 15.
+In Kiribati, most schools at primary (six years, beginning at age six) and junior secondary level (three years, beginning at age 12) are public schools.
+Senior secondary education (four years, beginning at age 15) is mainly provided by non-state schools that are subsidised by the state.
+Education is free and compulsory for nine years, covering children aged 6-15.

 Non-state managed, state schools